Friday, 17 April 2015

 One of the most famous towers is Fat Margaret's Tower.
 I don't know who poor Margaret was, but I think it's a bit harsh to name a fat tower after her:

 Although Old Town is very small (about 30 minutes walk from one end to the other) there are so many little side streets and alleys that to explore it properly takes hours.
-This was one of our favourite things to do in Tallinn
+This was one of our favourite things to do in Tallinn!

 Although it was fun to walk around (read: take photos) I did feel a little like I didn't know anything about what I was looking at.
 Next time I'd probably book a Tallinn Old Town Walking Tour or do some serious wiki research beforehand (let's be honest I'll be booking a tour, it's easier).

-Check out the Raekoja Plats in Tallinn
+Check out the Raekoja Plats!

 This is Raekoja Plats (Town Hall Square).
 It's at the centre of Old Town and has lots of restaurants and souvenir shops and quite often a market too.